kahst/BirdNET-Analyzer/README.md

 --overlap, Overlap of prediction segments.
 Values in [0.0, 2.9].
 Defaults to 0.0.
 --rtype, Specifies output format.
 Values in ['table', 'csv'].
 Defaults to 'table' (Raven selection table).
 --threads, Number of CPU threads.
+--batchsize, Number of samples to process at the same time.
+Defaults to 1.
 ```

 Here are two example commands to run this BirdNET version: